yashikajayasinghe/step-interview-sample-app/README.md

 ## Running the application

+### Running the API

-The application has no external dependencies.
+The Java API has no external dependencies.
 It can be run from inside an IDE such as IntelliJ IDEA, or from the command line with
 `gradlew bootRun`.

-The React front-end can be run from the command line with `npm start`, once the dependencies are installed.
+### Running the Web Front-end

+The React front-end javascript code is in the `web` folder of this repo. `cd` into this folder and run `npm install` to install required libraries.

+Start the web client using `npm start`.
 It will automatically pick up and changes that are made while it's running.